SMS S32 (1886): Design and construction

 In 1884, the Imperial German Navy started to build up a force of torpedo boats, ordering a number of prototypes from several shipyards, both at home and abroad.
 Following delivery of these prototypes, the Schichau-Werke became the principle supplier of torpedo boats to the German Navy, a position it held for many years, with large orders for torpedo boats of similar, but gradually improving design being placed.

 S32 was launched from Schichau's shipyard at Elbing, East Prussia (now Elbląg in Poland) on 12 November 1886 and completed on 8 December 1886.
 The ship was 39.12 m long, with a beam of 5.30 m and a draught of 2.52 m.
 Displacement was 119 t.
 She was powered by a three-cylinder Triple expansion steam engine, rated at 900 PS, which drove a single shaft, giving a speed of 19.9 kn.

 S32 carried three 35 cm (14 in) torpedo tubes, with a single spare torpedo carried.
 The ship's initial gun armament consisted of a single Hotchkiss Revolving Cannon, which was replaced by a 5 cm SK L/40 gun from 1893.
 The ship had a crew of 20.

 Service

 S32 was serving as a training boat as part of the 1st Torpedo Division at Kiel in 1894, and remained on the same duty in 1899.
 From 5 June 1910, S32 served as the tender for the light cruiser Danzig, which was attached to the naval artillery inspectorate to train the fleet's gunners.
 On the night of 16/17 August, she was involved in a collision with the torpedo boat S76 in the Kieler Förde.
-Danzig came to boat boats' aid and took off their crews.
+Danzig came to both boats' aid and took off their crews.
 Both boats sank, although S76 was later salvaged and returned to service.